Upgrade or downgrade with APIC release 6.2 or later using the GUI

 When you see the status of Download Complete for all the nodes in your group, you will see Ready to Install at the top of the screen.

-After the pre-download on all switches is done and their upgrade status show Ready to Install, you can perform the procedure to trigger the upgrade, which will install the firmware and reboot the switches.
+After the pre-download on all switches is done and their upgrade status show Ready to Install, perform the procedure to trigger the upgrade, which will install the firmware and reboot the switches.

 Typically, you would perform a pre-download hours or days before this procedure.
 Make sure that you did not violate any validations since the pre-upgrade validations were performed at the time of pre-download.
-If you want to perform pre-upgrade validations again at this point, use the Script because the APIC built-in pre-upgrade validator will result in the re-downloading of the switch image.
+To perform pre-upgrade validations again at this point, use the Script because the APIC built-in pre-upgrade validator will result in the re-downloading of the switch image.

 Before you begin